 - Increase the proportion of children receiving all core elements for care planning by 5% per year; from 75% in Cohort 3 to 905 in Cohort 6.

 - Increase the proportion of Health Boards and Trusts using structured transition resources by 5% per year; from 62% in Cohort 3 to 77% in Cohort 6.

 - Increase the number of Health Boards and trusts screening children with epilepsy for mental health disorders by 5%; from 19% in Cohort 3 to 34% in Cohort 6.

 Epilepsy12 collaborated with QI experts when designing the improvement goals and strategies.
 We will continue to receive their input when delivering these strategies and seek guidance on how we can embed Epilepsy12's evaluation and learning to improve the plan and explore avenues of collaboration with NHS, HQIP, and other improvement programmes.

-You can find out more about our quality improvement plans for 2022-25 in our Quality Improvement Strategy.
+You can find out more about our quality improvement plans for 2022-25 by downloading our: Quality Improvement Strategy.